Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Partial Semigroups of Closed and Semi-Open Segments

 Convolution can be adapted to infinite objects such as infinite words or streams and, consequently, to semi-infinite intervals $[i,\infty]$ without upper bounds~\cite{DongolHS16}.
-This extension is important for applications in interval temporal logics and duration calculi.
+This extension supports applications in interval temporal logics and duration calculi.
 The following two sections present an alternative to our previous approach that is based on well known semigroup constructions.

-The notion of an \emph{action} of a semigroup or monoid on a set, or on another semigroup or monoid, is standard in semigroup theory.
-First we adapt it to partial semigroups and monoids as far as needed.
+The notion of an \emph{action} of a semigroup or monoid on a set, or on another semigroup or monoid, is standard.
+First we adapt it to partiality.